FunMetJoel/Programming-2IP90-Game/backlog.md

 ## Structural generation of the obstacles
 1. After the launch of the game, obstacles are generated in the game field.
 These are barriers, impenetrable by any game entity.
 Each time there should be a different setting of them.
 2. There is a fixed number and shape of obstacles that always appear in the level.
+3. If there is time, some special tiles with special properties should be created

 ## Generating the fuel canisters
 1. After the game launches, there should be constantly generated fuel canisters in the game field in random tiles, which upon collection by the player extend the player's life length.